 Living smart & safe

 Once upon a time, as an idealistic teenager, I was charmed and inspired by what he had written, as were his own contemporaries (including his thousand wives and concubines), and the many people today who quote him frequently in speech and writing.
-I used to encourage myself to follow the moral maxims and exhortations in Proverbs.
+I used to encourage myself to follow the moral maxims and exhortations in Proverbs in the Old Testament.
 However, even today at mid-middle age, I still find most of Proverbs to be a challenging aspiration.

 We live in a dangerous world.
 We’re being led and misled by amoral people – politicians, media celebrities, big business leaders, management consultants, born-again preachers, and our own workplace bosses and colleagues – so that it becomes easy for us to get into trouble, just listening or interacting with such people.
 An angry remark, a thoughtless act or a moment of weakness could land us in jail for years, particularly in today’s regulation-forested environment.